-There’s a catch twenty-two when it comes to brand awareness: not investing in it could be inadvertently hurting your conversion rates.
+There’s a catch twenty-two when it comes to brand awareness: not investing in B2B brand awareness strategies could inadvertently hurt your conversion rates.
 Brand awareness is the “first impression” of marketing, and it only takes buyers seconds to determine whether or not they’ll open your email, click your link, or learn more about your solution.
 While it may seem trivial, it’s human nature to judge based on first impressions.
 Especially for B2B sales cycles that are long, layered, and have multiple decision-makers, you must deploy brand awareness tactics as part of your overall marketing strategy.

 The following are brand awareness tactics specifically for the B2B market:

 HubSpot is an excellent example of a company with a distinct brand voice.
-HubSpot provides value by producing a variety of free content.
-Most of their material is in the “how-to” category.
-They break down marketing concepts in ways that non-marketers can understand.
-They have an informal, casual tone that’s appropriate for their audience: small business owners.
+HubSpot provides value by producing a variety of free content, most falling under the “how-to” category.
+They break down marketing concepts in ways that non-marketers can understand using an informal, casual tone that’s appropriate for their audience: small business owners.